Lawrence Taylor: Mid-career and championships: 1986–1990

 In 1989, Taylor recorded 15 sacks.
 He was forced to play the latter portion of the season with a fractured tibia, suffered in a 34–24 loss to the 49ers in week 12, which caused him to sit out the second half of several games.
 Despite his off-the-field problems, Taylor remained popular among his teammates and was voted defensive co-captain along with Carl Banks.
 The two filled the defensive captain's spot vacated by the retired Harry Carson.
 The retirement of the nine-time Pro Bowler Carson, broke up the Giants linebacker corps of Carson, Reasons, Banks, and Taylor, which spearheaded the team's defense nicknamed the "Big Blue Wrecking Crew" in the 1980s.
 The Giants went 12–4, and advanced to the playoffs.
 In an exciting, down-to-the-wire game, the Rams eliminated the Giants 19–13 in the first round, despite Taylor's two sacks and one forced fumble.

 Taylor held out of training camp before the 1990 season, demanding a new contract with a salary of $2 million per year.
 Talks dragged into September with neither side budging, and as the season approached Taylor received fines at the rate of $2,500 a day.
 He signed a three-year $5 million contract (making him the highest paid defensive player in the league) just four days before the season opener against the Philadelphia Eagles.
 Despite sitting out training camp and the preseason, Taylor recorded three sacks and a forced fumble against the Eagles.
 He finished with 10.5 sacks and earned his 10th Pro Bowl in as many years, although the season marked the first time in Taylor's career that he was not selected First-team All-Pro.
 The Giants started out 10–0 and finished with a 13–3 record.
 In the playoffs, the Giants defeated the Bears 31–3, and faced the rival 49ers in the NFC Championship Game.
-The Giants won 15–13, after Taylor beat two successive blocks by 49ers tight end Brent Jones and fullback Tom Rathman to get into the 49ers offensive backfield to be in position to recover a key fumble forced by nose tackle Erik Howard late in the game to set up Matt Bahr's game-winning field goal.
+The Giants won 15–13, after Taylor beat two successive blocks by 49ers tight end Brent Jones and fullback Tom Rathman to get into the 49ers offensive backfield to be in position to recover a key fumble by Roger Craig forced by nose tackle Erik Howard late in the game to set up Matt Bahr's game-winning field goal.
 In Super Bowl XXV, they played the Buffalo Bills and won one of the more entertaining Super Bowls in history, 20-19, after Buffalo's Scott Norwood missed a potential game-winning field goal in the closing seconds of the game.